Azure/terraform-azurerm-lz-vending/modules/usermanagedidentity/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description: The location of the user managed identity
+Description: The name of the user-assigned managed identity

 Type: `string`